mantro/trufflepig/README.md

 # TrufflePig

-Search for secrets using the Shannon-Entropy in files, paths or local git repositories.
+Search for secrets and passwords using the Shannon-Entropy in files, paths or local git repositories.

+This work is based on https://github.com/dxa4481/truffleHog, adding a few options here and there to fine tune the results.
+Also, I was unable to do it in python, so I did a cleanroom implementation in JS.

 ## Examples